pokealarm/pokealarm/README.md

 ## Looking for Help?

 #### Wiki
-Head on over to the [**PokeAlarm Wiki**](https://github.com/kvangent/PokeAlarm/wiki) to find detailed instructions on setting up and configuring PokeAlarm.
+Head on over to the [**PokeAlarm Wiki**](https://github.com/RocketMap/PokeAlarm/wiki) to find detailed instructions on setting up and configuring PokeAlarm.
 You can find the table of contents on the right!

 #### Discord
-Before visiting your discord channel, check both the [Wiki](https://github.com/kvangent/PokeAlarm/wiki) and the [FAQ](https://github.com/kvangent/PokeAlarm/wiki/faq).
-If you still can't find what you are looking for, try the [**Discord channel**](https://discord.gg/S2BKC7p) - but make sure you read the **#rules** channel or risk getting banned!
+Before visiting your discord channel, check both the [Wiki](https://github.com/RocketMap/PokeAlarm/wiki) and the [FAQ](https://github.com/RocketMap/PokeAlarm/wiki/faq).
+If you still can't find what you are looking for, try the [**Discord channel**](https://discord.gg/RocketMap)

 #### Github
 Have an idea for a new feature?
 Think you found a bug?
-Head over to our [Github](https://github.com/kvangent/PokeAlarm/issues/new) and open an 'Issue' ticket.
+Head over to our [Github](https://github.com/RocketMap/PokeAlarm/issues/new) and open an 'Issue' ticket.
 Make sure to follow the template completly, or else your issue will be closed without comment.

 ## Want to contribute?
 Besides financial support, you can also do your part to help PA grow.
-Feel free to submit PR's to our [Github](https://github.com/kvangent/PokeAlarm/issues/new).
-You can also suggest changes to the Wiki on our [Wiki Github](https://github.com/kvangent/PokeAlarmWiki).
+Feel free to submit PR's to our [Github](https://github.com/RocketMap/PokeAlarm/issues/new).
+You can also suggest changes to the Wiki on our [Wiki Github](https://github.com/RocketMap/PokeAlarmWiki).
 If you find a mistake but don't have the skill to fix it, feel free to open an 'Issue' on the appropriate Github page.